mmbman/Katagiri/index.md

 The [**Talk List**](list) page lists the talks that are present in the [online audio archive](https://www.mnzencenter.org/audio-archive-project.html), with links for the talks that have been transcribed.

-Katagiri Roshi gave many series of talks on topics in Zen Buddhism.
-Some of these series are:
+Some of the series of talks that Katagiri Roshi gave are:

 - [***Blue Cliff Record***](blue-cliff-record)
 - [***Diamond Sutra***](diamond-sutra)